 HOW DO I TERMINATE MY TENANCY AGREEMENT?

-Unless you renew your contract for an additional term, you will need to vacate your unit by 12:00 p.m. (noon) on the date of termination.
+Unless you renew your contract for an additional year, you will need to vacate your unit by 12:00 p.m. (noon) on the date of termination.

-Should you desire to vacate the assigned unit before the end date of your tenancy agreement, you must provide written notice via email no later than the first day of the month 60 days before your departure.
+Should you desire to vacate the assigned unit before the end date of your tenancy agreement, you must provide written notice via email at least 60 days’ written notice of your intent to vacate, effective the last day of a month.

-- In this example, sixty days' notice is August 13, but the termination day must be the last day of the monthly rental period.
-Thus you are financially responsible for your unit until August 31.
+In this example, sixty days' notice is July 13, but the termination day must be the last day of the monthly rental period.
+Thus, you are financially responsible for your unit until July 31.

 WHEN DO I VACATE MY UNIT?